 When the grapes are crushed a lot of the water is left behind as ice, concentrating the flavour and the sugar that’s left behind.
 Ontario’s one of the best places for ice wine, but there are other local white and red wines like Pinot Noir, Gamay Noir, Chardonnay and Riesling.

-There are about 28 wineries around Niagara-on-the-Lake, but they’re pretty spread out.
-So we hired a bike, picked up a map and chose a few which weren’t too far apart.
+There are about 28 Niagara on the Lake wineries, but they’re pretty spread out.
+If you don’t want to drive, you can take a guided winery bus tour or explore on your own by bike.
+We decided to hire bikes, so picked up a map and chose a few wineries which weren’t too far apart.
 One of the easiest cycle routes is along the Niagara River Parkway.
 You start at Fort George Historical Park, cycle through the park and then just follow the path along the edge of the Niagara River.

 There’s a separate cycle path and it’s fairly flat so it’s an easy ride – though there isn’t a lot of room in your saddlebag (and the extra weight combined with a few tastings can make things a bit wobbly!), so if you want to buy wine you can arrange to collect it later.